bioFAM/MOFA2/gpu_training.md

 ## Overview

 MOFA training can be massively speed up by using GPUs.
-We have implemented all computations usin [CuPy](https://cupy.dev/), an open-source array library for GPU-accelerated computing with Python.
-We only provide this when traning models from Python.
+We have implemented all computations using [CuPy](https://cupy.dev/), an open-source array library for GPU-accelerated computing with Python.

-We currently do no suport GPU training from R.
+GPU training can be accessed from R via the training options `gpu_mode` and `gpu_device`.
+For this basilisk needs to be disabled, and reticulate needs to point to a python environment with CuPy.

 ## Installation